nicusX/etcd-terraform-ansible-aws-sample/README.md

-# Sample project: Provisioning an etcd cluster on AWS, using Terraform and Ansible
+# Sample project: Provisioning an clustered, HA application on AWS, using Terraform and Ansible

-The goal of this sample project is using Terraform and Ansible to provision the infrastructure and install an [etcd](https://coreos.com/etcd/) cluster on AWS from scratch.
+The goal of this sample project is demonstrate how to use Terraform and Ansible to provision the infrastructure, install and configure a clustered, High Availability application on AWS, from scratch.

-Note that *etcd* is not the primary goal of this exercise, but it provides a realistic use case for Terraform and Ansible on AWS.
+We will deploy an [etcd](https://coreos.com/etcd/) HA cluster.
+Note that *etcd* is not the goal of this exercise, but provide a realistic use case for Terraform and Ansible.

-The configuration is not production-ready but gets very close to it.
+The resulting setup is not production-ready, but gets very close to it.

 - HA setup: 3 *etcd* nodes cluster, in separate Availability Zones
 - *etcd* API exposed through a Load Balancer